North America > 🇺🇸 United States > San Diego (SAN)

 The Car or no Car advice for San Diego can be broken down into three similar questions - do you need a car in San Diego ; is it worth it (based on costs), and ultimately - should you rent one? (a balance of the two).

-🚆 🚌⛴️ Do we need to rent a car in San Diego ?
+🚆 🚌⛴️ Do you need to rent a car in San Diego ?

 🇺🇸 Mode